Graphic representing this web site

 Death

-Charles Clarke died on 11th May 1835, and was buried at Henstead.
-Originally, the Clarke graves were enclosed by palings but, at some point in the 1930's, the churchyard was 'tidied up' (to the displeasure of Charles' great grandson: A.S.Clarke) and no trace now remains.
+Charles Clarke died on 11th May 1835, and was buried at the Church of St Mary, Henstead, where his son, Charles, was curate.
+Originally, the Clarke graves were enclosed by palings but, at some point in the 1930's, the churchyard was 'tidied up' (to the displeasure of Charles' gt grandson: A.S.Clarke) and no trace now remains.